IBM/it-architecture-diagrams/README.md

 # it-architecture-diagrams
-IBM IT architecture diagrams are available with IBM v2 in diagrams.net desktop currently in [Mac beta (internal use only)](https://github.ibm.com/acs-sa/it-architecture-diagrams/releases/tag/v30.2.45-ibm2beta2), which is subject to change, eventually the final version will be available in [drawio-desktop](https://github.com/jgraph/drawio-desktop).
+IBM IT architecture diagrams are available with IBM v2 in diagrams.net desktop currently in [Mac beta (internal use only)](https://github.ibm.com/acs-sa/it-architecture-diagrams/releases/tag/v30.2.45-ibm2beta2), which is subject to change until a final version from draw.io is available in [drawio-desktop](https://github.com/jgraph/drawio-desktop).

 After unzipping, the Mac beta can be installed as a normal Mac app or can be run directly.
 When running for the first time there may be a message that the app cannot be opened because the developer cannot be verified.
 If that is the case then go to System Preferences > Security and at the bottom of the Security box is Open File Anyway which if clicked on will allow the app to proceed with opening.